-Prednisone: Take prescribed steroids as directed on prescription.

-Viscous Lidocaine: Use between doses of the above pain medications for breakthrough pain.
-It is helpful to use this medication before trying to eat.
+Throat and ear pain are to be expected, possibly up to 2 weeks after surgery.
+Take prescribed pain medication on a regular schedule.
+Motrin®/lbuprofen may be taken between doses of prescribed pain medication for breakthrough pain.
 It is helpful to take medication with a little food to help with nausea.
 Again, drinking large amounts of fluids reduces pain most effectively.
+Viscous Lidocaine is also helpful.